chembl/FPSim2/README.md

     results = run_in_memory_search(query, fps, threshold=0.7, coeff='tanimoto', n_threads=1)

 As GIL is most of the time released, searches can be speeded up using multiple threads.
 This is specially useful when dealing with huge datasets and demanding real time results.
-Performance will vary depending on the population count distribution of the dataset, the query molecule, the threshold and the number of threads used.
+Performance will vary depending on the population count distribution of the dataset, the query molecule, the threshold, the number of results and the number of threads used.

-### Run a not in memory search
+### Run a on disk search

 If you're searching against a huge dataset or you have small RAM, you can still run searches.